kickstand-ui/documentation/docs/components/accordion.md

 <div class="my-lg">
     <ks-accordion>
         <ks-accordion-slide heading="Michael Scott" expanded>
             "Guess what, I have flaws.
 What are they?
 Oh I don't know.
 I sing in the shower.
 Sometimes I spend too much time volunteering.
 Occasionally I'll hit somebody with my car.
-So sue me."
+So sue me." <a href="#">Test</a>
         </ks-accordion-slide>
         <ks-accordion-slide heading="Jim Halpert">
             "I am about to do something very bold in this job that I've never done before... try."